-- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; - (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; - (e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue: - (f) the affluence resulted from a legal source of income; and - (g) the individual has made arrangements with the appropriate tax authority to file or pay the amount owed and is in compliance with those arrangements.
+(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

+(b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances;

+(c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control;

+(d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts;

+(e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue;

-It is recognized that circumstances beyond her control, namely, a heart attack could have negatively affected her finances.
-However, AG ¶ 20(b) does not provide full mitigation here.
-Applicant made the choice to provide her daughter with financial assistance during the daughter's pregnancy and through her subsequent divorce to the present time.
-Applicant has just begun to resolve her Chapter 13 debt.
-Applicant has provided some documentation to demonstrate that she has acted responsibly under the circumstances, and that she is receiving financial counseling, but there are no clear indications that her financial problems are under control, or that she will be able to comply with the bankruptcy courts payment plan.
-Most of the delinquent debts set forth in the SOR remains delinquent.
-From the evidence in the record for many years Applicant did not act responsibly under the circumstances.
-Now she is trying to, but it is too late.
-In this case, none of the mitigating conditions are applicable.
+(f) the affluence resulted from a legal source of income; and documentation to demonstrate that she has acted responsibly under the circumstances, mainly by trying to set up payment plans of some sort to resolve her debts, or to show a good-faith effort of any sort.
+Furthermore, Applicant has not received financial counseling, and there are no clear indications that her financial problems are under control, or that she will be able to pay her delinquent debt and taxes.
+Most of the delinquent debts set forth in the SOR remain delinquent.
 Accordingly, I find against the Applicant under Guideline F (Financial Considerations).
 The record fails to establish sufficient mitigation of financial trustworthiness concerns under the provisions of AG $\P\P$ 20(a) through 20(g).